bruh1555/CodeOn/README.md

 This project is being worked on currently.
 You may delete ctmOLD.py if you would like.
 It is kept for future references.
 Please, if you experience any python errors or errors in your files at all, report it in the issues.
+I am unaware of any copyright issues/stolen things in this project.
+Please notify me immediately if I am copyrighting someone's software/other.
+I will make sure to fix it immediately.